bitgeeky/appathon/README.md

 The Application Requires to be deployed on a good server so that , Notifications can be broadcasted , apart from polio , Awareness for other diseases can also be created and a better vaccination system.
 Application to be ported in local/multi languages , apart from current Hindi and English version.

+# Future Scope
+Since this application is targated to to mostly rural and illiterate users , so the interenet connectivity should be minimal.
+The messages should be conveyed mostly through voice signals or interactive animations

+The Application should not only be focussed on Vaccination and Polio Drops, but should has health notifications in general also to broadcast any health related news and get response from users.